Tourism in Sardinia: Trenino verde

+The lines are available year-round upon reservation, renting a train and customizing your itinerary.
+In the summer, these routes also operate a regular service according to a specific timetable and schedule.

 Food and wine tourism

 The Sardinian cuisine is characterized by its variety, as well as by having been enriched in history through contributions and contaminations from contacts and exchanges between different European and Mediterranean cultures.
 Varied and diversified, it ranges from roasted meats to bread, cheeses, wines, to sea and land dishes, both of peasant and pastoral origin, game, fishing and the collection of wild herbs.
 It is considered part of the Mediterranean diet, a nutritional model proclaimed in 2010 by UNESCO among the oral and intangible heritages of humanity.